Sabbatical Leave Report

 Mandatory compliance trainings for the upcoming fiscal year have been made available online.
 All College employees – Adjuncts, Administrators, Faculty, Managerial/Technical, Professional Educators, Temporary/Reserves, Athletic Coaches, and Supportive Staff – are required to complete the training courses in Harassment and Discrimination Prevention and Bridges: Building a Supportive Community.

 June 12, 2019, was a special day for 26 students who received their high school equivalency diplomas through the Achievement Center at Ocean County College.
 A commencement ceremony was held in the Gateway auditorium, during which the students received their diplomas and additional awards based on the TASC (Test Assessing Secondary Completion) test.
-The awards included highest achievement by subject (math, social studies, science, reading, and writing).
-Also celebrated were four participants who achieved Most Dedicated and Best Attendance awards for the Work Readiness Assistance Program.
+The awards included the highest achievement by subject (math, social studies, science, reading, and writing).
+Also celebrated were four participants who achieved the Most Dedicated and Best Attendance awards for the Work Readiness Assistance Program.
 There were 11 participants who also completed their first college course, Student Success, with Dr. Henry Jackson, Executive Director of Academic Success.

 All of the students entered the Achievement Center after dropping out of high school and deserve commendation.
 In addition, Perseverance awards were given to students who overcame unusually difficult barriers but never gave up.
 We are proud of the graduates and have great aspirations for them, including entering Ocean County College in the fall.